Never Get Caught Off-Guard Again: Samsung Wallet Brings Real-Time Weather Forecasts to Your Tickets

 • Timely, Not Intrusive.
 The weather widget appears automatically one week before your event and stays current with every refresh.
 It's there when you need it and gone once the event is over.
 No clutter, no noise.

-• Smart Precipitation Tracking.
-The feature specifically checks for rain and precipitation in the critical window around your event—from 4 hours before through 1 hour after—so you're alerted to the conditions that matter most for getting there and getting home.
+• Smart Weather Alerts Tracking.
+The feature specifically checks for governmental weather alerts on the day of your event and up to 4 hours after the event end time—so you're alerted to the conditions that matter most for getting there and getting home.

 Built for the Real World